wtfuii/SpringVueMultipage/README.md

 Most of the modern JavaScript boilerplates support only single page applications.
 The main motivation behind this template was to show that a modern WebApp not always has to be a single page application.
-Use plain old HTML templates if it fits and use the whole Webpack toolchain if you need it.
+Use plain old HTML templates if they fit and use the whole Webpack toolchain if you need it.
 It can still make sense to render forms on the backend as data validation only needs to be performed once instead of both in the backend and in the frontend.